Employers have to give all employees a pay slip within 1 working day of their pay day, even when they’re on leave.

 - the amount of contributions made during the pay period (or the amount of contributions that need to be made)

-- the name and number of the superannuation fund the contributions were made to.
+- the name, or name and number of the superannuation fund the contributions were made to.

 Note: employers who pay a defined benefit interest into a defined benefit fund don’t have to include these contributions in the pay slip.

 Should leave balances be on pay slips?

 While it is best practice to show employee’s leave balances on their pay slip, it’s not a requirement.
 Employers need to tell employees their leave balance if they ask for it.
 See Time and wages records for more information.